Vaginal discharge is normal and varies during your menstrual cycle.

 Is this normal?

-We receive many questions about vaginal discharge through our "Ask the Expert" section.
-Below physician assistant Steven Johnson, explains what is normal and when to see a health care provider.
+Below, physician assistant Steven Johnson explains what is normal and when to see a health care provider regarding vaginal discharge topics.

 One of the challenges to answering questions sent into a health care Web site is making sure that the person asking the question seeks the advice and care from her doctor when appropriate.
 There is often information not given that can really change the answer.